JamalMansuri/mysql-rref/README.md

-# MySQL Function - Reduced row-echelon form (i.e., Gaussian elimination)
+# MySQL Algo - Reduced row-echelon form (i.e., Gaussian elimination)

 I was studying some linear algebra and decided I needed to bend MySQL to my will since I'm also applying SQL at work.
 This function lets you convert a matrix into reduced row-echelon form (i.e., Gaussian elimination)